-- tie the reward's value to share price which provides alignment with shareholder interests; - promote that we earn appropriate returns on capital invested; - reward performance that is under management's direct influence and control; and - focus management on capital efficiency as the necessary precondition for the creation of additional shareholder value.
+- tie the reward's value to share price which provides alignment with shareholder interests; - promote that we earn appropriate returns on capital invested; - · reward performance that is under management's direct influence and control; - focus management on capital efficiency as the necessary precondition for the creation of additional shareholder value.

-Consistent with fiscal years 2013 through 2017, the maximum payout for the ROCE RSUs is 200% of target LTI.
+Consistent with recent prior years, the maximum payout for the ROCE RSUs is 2.0x target LTI.
 ROCE is determined by dividing Adjusted EBIT by Adjusted Capital Employed2.
 The ROCE hurdles will be indexed for changes to US and Asia Pacific addressable housing starts.
-The resulting Adjusted Capital Employed for each quarter of any fiscal year will be averaged to better reflect Capital Employed through a year rather than at a certain point in time.
+The resulting Adjusted Capital Employed for each quarter of any fiscal year will be averaged to better reflect Capital Employed through a year rather than at a single point in time.

 ROCE hurdles for the ROCE RSUs are based on historical results and take into account the recovering US housing market and better optimization of our manufacturing plants.
-The three-year average ROCE for fiscal years 2015, 2016 and 2017 was 29.9%.
+The three-year average ROCE for fiscal years 2016, 2017 and 2018 was 31%.